Manistique Lakes

 There are three Manistique Lakes in the Upper Peninsula of Michigan.
 The lakes include North Manistique Lake, Big Manistique Lake, and South Manistique Lake.
 The towns surrounding the lakes are Curtis, Germfask, and Helmer.
-The lakes are known for vacationing and fishing.
+The lakes are known as popular destinations for vacationing and fishing.
 They are also in close proximity to other natural sights such as the Great Lakes, rivers, and smaller lakes as well as tourist attractions including the Canada–US border, the Soo Locks, Mackinac Island, parks, and museums.

 North Manistique Lake

 North Manistique Lake is located in Luce County, Michigan.
 The lake has about 1700 acres of surface area.
 Springs on the northern and eastern shores and an inlet on the western shore flow into the lake.
 Helmer Creek provides the only outlet moving south into Big Manistique Lake.
 Both private and commercial residences populate most of the shoreline with some public land in the form of county parks and boat launches.

 The bottom of the lake is bowl shaped.
 It contains some shallow flat areas and a deep area in the middle.
 Nearly half of the lake is less than fifteen feet deep while the maximum depth is approximately fifty feet.

 In the deep sections of the lake, the substrate found at the bottom is peat, and in the shallow sections of the lake, the substrates found at the bottom are sand and marl.
 On the western shore, there is a shallow rock reef.
 While aquatic vegetation is rarely found, some plants are able to grow in North Manistique including rushes, Chara, and Potamogeton.